sourcegraph/about/content/blogposts/2024/codyception-coding-cody-tools-with-cody.md

 - Search for >Cody: Commands Menu in your Command Palette to access the Command Menu.

-## How I created the commands for [Codyception](https://cody.kynlo.co.uk) with the help of Cody ##
+## How I created the commands for [Codyception](https://cody.kynlo.co.uk) with the help of Cody

-Alright, buckle up for the extended saga of how I thrust Codyception into the coding cosmos.
-Picture this: innocently pondering the idea of Cody creating commands for me.
-It all started with a simple thought, "Hey, wouldn't it be cool?"
-But like any curious coder, I couldn't resist pushing the boundaries.
-"Hmm, is there a limit to these commands before something breaks?"
-I wondered.
-Little did I know, the quest for limits would propel me into a coding odyssey of epic proportions.
+So, picture this: I'm just casually thinking about Cody helping me out with some commands.
+Started with a simple "Wouldn't that be cool?"
+But being the curious coder I am, I wondered, "How many commands can Cody handle before things get crazy or I break it?"
+Little did I know, this innocent thought would take me on a coding adventure.

-So, I let Cody off the leash, and the chaos ensued.
-It unleashed batches of commands with the fervor of a coding wizard on an espresso binge.
-Imagine giving a caffeinated robot control of your command center – that's the wild ride I signed up for.
-"Create more commands!"
-I hollered, and Cody obediently complied, blissfully ignorant of the impending command overload.
+I let Cody loose, and things got a bit chaotic.
+Like a coding wizard on an espresso kick, Cody started throwing out commands left and right.
+Imagine a hyper-caffeinated robot taking control of your command center – that's the rollercoaster I signed up for.
+"More commands!"
+I said, and Cody happily complied, not realizing the command overload on the horizon.

-Fast forward, and I found myself submerged in a sea of around 700 commands.
-Yes, seven hundred!
-I might have gone a bit overboard, but who's counting when you're knee-deep in the intricate world of Codyception?
+Fast forward, and I found myself surrounded by around 700 commands.
+Yeah, seven hundred!
+Might have gone a tad overboard, but who's counting when you're knee-deep in Codyception?

-Releasing this chaotic creation to the coding community left me in awe of its absurdity.
-My coding sidekick evolved into an unexpectedly powerful command-generating juggernaut.
-Codyception surpassed my wildest expectations.
+Sharing this with the coding community, I was amazed at how it all turned out.
+What started as a simple idea became a bit of a command-generating adventure.

-Now, nursing a headache from the mental gymnastics of crafting a blog title, I reflect on this coding rollercoaster.
-It's like trying to juggle code snippets on a unicycle – challenging yet oddly exhilarating.
+Now, nursing a headache from thinking of a blog title, I'm reflecting on this coding journey.
+It's like juggling code snippets on a unicycle – challenging yet oddly satisfying.

-Lesson learned: Unleashing Cody can lead to a coding adventure beyond reason.
-A little experimentation can spark an epic coding odyssey.
-A virtual coffee might be needed to recover from this rollercoaster, but hey, Codyception is out there, adding a dash of entertainment to coding.
+Lesson learned: Letting Cody loose can lead to a coding adventure.
+A bit of experimentation can spark a journey.
+I might need a virtual coffee to recover, but hey, Codyception is out there, adding some coding fun.

-Speaking of Cody, this madness was powered by the formidable GPT-4 Turbo, and the cost in token usage could have been terrifying if not for the prowess of Cody Pro.
-If you haven't upgraded, do it – you won't regret it!
+Speaking of Cody, this was powered by GPT-4 Turbo.
+The token usage could've been a bit much if not for Cody Pro.
+Seriously, if you haven't upgraded, consider it!

-Cody swiftly became my favorite AI Coding Assistant, thanks to the arsenal of available models, especially GPT-4 Turbo, and the stellar Cody Pro features.
-The fantastic team and vibrant community, especially on Discord, set Cody apart.
-Unmatched support and lightning-fast bug fixes and feature additions make Cody a coding gem.
+Cody became my go-to AI Coding Assistant, thanks to the variety of models, especially GPT-4 Turbo, and the cool Cody Pro features.
+The team and the friendly Discord community make Cody stand out.
+Great support, quick bug fixes, and constant feature additions make Cody a coding gem.

-I hope this glimpse into Cody and the enchantment of Custom Commands sparks your curiosity.
-Now that you're deep into this post, you're probably itching to try these methods and commands yourself!
+Hope this peek into Cody and Custom Commands sparks your curiosity.
+Now that you're deep into this post, you might want to try these tricks and commands yourself!

-Finally, why not join us on Discord and share some of your creations with us!
+Feel free to join us on Discord.
+Share your creations and let's nerd out together!

 With that, I bid you farewell!